Shihab al-Din Yahya ibn Habash Suhrawardi: Life

-In 1186, at the age of thirty-two, he completed his magnum opus, The Philosophy of Illumination.There are several contradictory reports of his death.
+In 1186, at the age of thirty-two, he completed his magnum opus, The Philosophy of Illumination.

+There are several contradictory reports of his death.
 The most commonly held view is that he was executed sometime between 1191 and 1208 in Aleppo on charges of cultivating Batini teachings and philosophy, by the order of al-Malik al-Zahir, son of Saladin.
 Other traditions hold that he starved himself to death, others tell that he was suffocated or thrown from the wall of the fortress, then burned by some people.

+Influences on Suhrawardi

+Suhrawardi was a strong defender of Peripatetic philosophy, until he was influenced by those whom he described as those who "have traveled the path of God", like - as noted by Suhrawardi - Plato from the Greek tradition, Hermes (Thoth) from Egypt, and Pythagoras the Phoenician, and also figures in the Persian tradition.
+His philosophical project aims to revive the lost hikma of east and west.

+It is also apparent that Suhrawardi was strongly influenced by the Sufi tradition, bearing in mind his mystical spiritual journeys that he considered a necessary prerequisite for understanding his Illuminationist philosophy.
+Zoroastrianism also appears to have influenced Suhrawardi, as its symbols appear in some of his works.